melopero/Melopero_VL53L1X/README.md

 sensor.set_intermeasurement_period(millis) #sets the milliseconds between measurements sensor.set_measurement_timing_budget(millis) #Sets the milliseconds the sensor has to take a measurement, must be between [20ms, 1000ms]
 ```

+**Update: It is no longer needed to explicitly close the connection to the device.
+All resiurces will be freed when the object is out of scope ((or) is deleted).**
 Remember to close the connection after using the sensor
 ```python
 sensor.close_connection()